wakatara/harsh/README.md

 ```

 The sparkline at the top give a graphical representation of each day's score.
+The M W F stands for M(onday), W(ednesday), and F(riday) to provide visual
+hinting as to which days are which and possibly help diagnoze whether
+particular days are villains or heros in building your habits (How is this
+ueful?
+As an example, because of then way I had meetings structured on Tuesday,
+I often fell off the truck on certain habits on Tuesdays.
+Seeing this clearly
+in the graphs let me restructure my Tuesday work days to get me back on track.)

 The score at the bottom specifies how many of your habits you met that previous
 day of total possible and removes any you may have skipped from the calculation.